Boston343/motion-on-scroll/README.md

 Looking for the main package?
 Go to [motion-on-scroll](/packages/motion-on-scroll/).

-## Note: this is currently in beta - there are still various items to be ironed out.
+## Note: this is currently in beta.
 Feel free to try it though :)

 Effortless, AOS-compatible scroll animations powered by [Motion](https://motion.dev).